LNW INVESTOR ALERT: Bronstein, Gewirtz and Grossman, LLC Announces an Investigation into Light & Wonder, Inc. and Encourages Investors to Contact the Firm

 News provided byBronstein, Gewirtz & Grossman, LLC

 NEW YORK, Oct.
-28, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Light & Wonder, Inc. ("Light & Wonder" or "the Company") (NASDAQ: LNW).
+29, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Light & Wonder, Inc. ("Light & Wonder" or "the Company") (NASDAQ: LNW).
 Investors who purchased Light & Wonder securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/LNW.

 Investigation Details